jmielkeway/ccos4rbpi_volume0/chapter06/global-memmap.md

 }
 ```

-The `GLOBAL_MEMMAP` and `freelists` list team-up to form the data-structures enabling memory allocation.
-The freelists are lists of blocks of unallocated consecutive pages, grouped by _order.
+The `GLOBAL_MEMMAP` and `freelists` arrays team-up to form the data structures enabling memory allocation.
+The `freelists` are lists of blocks of free consecutive pages, grouped by _order_.
 Order 0 indicates a single page.
 Order one has blocks of two consecutive pages.

 | Free List Index | Order | Block Size (in Pages) |
 | :---           | :--- | :---                 |